1954 Wyoming state elections

 A general election was held in the U.S. state of Wyoming on Tuesday, November 2, 1954.
 All of the state's executive officers—the governor, secretary of state, auditor, treasurer, and superintendent of public instruction—were up for election.
-The result was largely a continuation of Republican rule, though Democrat Velma Linford won the election for Superintendent and the margins in most of the other races shrunk considerably from 1950.
+The result was largely a continuation of Republican rule, though Democrat Velma Linford won the election for Superintendent and the margins in most of the other races shrank considerably from 1950.

 Governor

 Following Governor Frank A. Barrett's election to the U.S. Senate in 1952, Republican secretary of state Doc Rogers became acting governor.
 He ran for re-election, but was defeated by former state representative Milward Simpson in the Republican primary.
 In the general election, Simpson then narrowly defeated William M. Jack, the former secretary of state and state auditor.

 Secretary of state

 Incumbent Republican secretary of state Doc Rogers simultaneously served as acting Governor following Governor Frank A. Barrett's election to the U.S. Senate in 1952, and opted to run for re-election as Governor rather than for re-election as secretary of state.
 State Auditor Everett T. Copenhaver ran for secretary of state, and won the Republican primary unopposed.
 In the general election, he faced Zan Lewis, a former aide to Senator Lester C. Hunt and the longtime chief clerk in the secretary of state's office.
 Copenhaver was able to build on his record of electoral victories and defeated Lewis in a landslide, and was the strongest performing statewide candidate that year.